 The 1982 epic Fitzcarraldo had a notoriously hellish production.
 Eccentric director Werner Herzog and chaotic star Klaus Kinski proved difficult to keep up with, as Les Blank (director of Burden of Dreams) came to realize.

-Perfect for film buffs and horror fans, this documentary features exclusive interviews and behind-the-scenes footage, diving into the details of its revolutionary special effects.
+Perfect for film buffs and horror fans, this documentary features exclusive interviews and behind-the-scenes clips, diving into the details of its revolutionary special effects.

 Ridley Scott's classic is given rigorous examination, and for this reason, The Beast Within is mainly for hardcore fans.